-This directory can be removed every time the p4d instance is restarted, so it is safe to put it into a tmpfs filesystem (which by its nature does not survive a reboot).
+This directory can be removed every time the p4d instance is restarted, so it is safe to put it into a tmpfs filesystem.

 Even on a large installation with many hundreds or thousands of users, this directory will be unlikely to exceed 1GB, so a 2GB filesystem will be ample.